one3chens/somemightsay/_posts/read/2014-07-11-be-friend-with-time-excerpt.md

 > 318

-> God, grant me the serenity to accept the things I cannot chang,
+> God, grant me the serenity to accept the things I cannot change,

 > Courage to change the things I can,